Marcel3245/Path-Planning-in-ROS-2-for-Industrial-Robotics_Bachelor-s-thesis/README.md

     Refer to the official guide here:
     [https://gazebosim.org/docs/harmonic/install_ubuntu/]

-    Alternatively, when installing ROS 2 Jazzy, you can often install Gazebo Harmonic via the `ros-jazzy-ros-gz` package, which pulls the compatible Gazebo version from the ROS repositories.## Prepare the Workspace
+    Alternatively, when installing ROS 2 Jazzy, you can often install Gazebo Harmonic via the `ros-jazzy-ros-gz` package, which pulls the compatible Gazebo version from the ROS repositories.

+4. **Install MoveIt 2**

+    Ensure you have the necessary MoveIt 2 tools installed.
+The recommended approach is to follow the official binary installation guide: [https://moveit.ai/install-moveit2/binary/](https://moveit.ai/install-moveit2/binary/)

+    For a quick installation, you can use the commands below.
+The second command installs a wider set of tools, including common motion planners like OMPL.

+    ```bash
+    # Install core MoveIt 2 packages
+    sudo apt install ros-$ROS_DISTRO-moveit

+    # Install additional MoveIt 2 tools and planners
+    sudo apt install ros-$ROS_DISTRO-moveit*
+    ```
+## Prepare the Workspace

 To set up and prepare the ROS 2 workspace for this project, follow these steps: